ElectricNightOwl/ArmSwinger/README.md

 Unlike Climb/Fall, we store twice the number of checks needed to trigger a rewind.
 Only numWallWalkChecksOOBBeforeRewind of those checks need to agree to trigger a rewind.
 This ensures that a player cannot zig-zag their way up a wall by purposely adding a "dissenting" check.

 #### Max Instant Height Change
+Only if Prevent Climbing / Falling or Only Height Adjust While Arm Swinging are enabled.
 The maximum height in world units a player can climb or descend in a single frame without triggering a rewind.
 Allows climbing of steps this size or below.
 Also affects 'Only Height Adjust While Arm Swinging'.

 If at any time the player ascends/descends more than this value over a single frame, a rewind is triggered unconditionally (no sampling multiple times).